alessandrozito98/alessandrozito98/README.md

 ### Hi there 👋

+I'm a Bachelor student in Computer Science Engineering at Politecnico di Milano

 <!--
 **alessandrozito98/alessandrozito98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->